albar965/albar965.github.io/littlenavmap_navigraph.md

 When you add the mapping manually in the _FMS Data Manager_ it should read `/Users/YOURUSERNAME/.config/ABarthel`.

 But macOS does not allow to select this directory since it is hidden.
-Therefore you have to apply a trick:
+Therefore you have to apply one of the tricks below:

-If the folder selection box is open press `Command+Shift+.` (period) keys to show the hidden files (i.e. all files and folders that start with a period).
+If the folder selection box is open press `⌘+Shift+.` (period) keys to show the hidden files (i.e. all files and folders that start with a period).
 Then you can get into `.config` and select the folder `ABarthel`.

 ### Windows Users